 “This is an example of my life’s purpose—why God has put me on this earth—to use my passion to help people live their best life.
 I don’t think it’s an accident that I am actually living with diabetes.
 And surprisingly, I don’t think it’s an accident that I am the first CEO in the 79-year history of this organization to actually live with the disease.”

 Sitting in the CEO chair

 The shift from the corporate world to the nonprofit world was certainly a significant one.
-Brown wasn’t coming in completely cold having already been serving on the Board of Directors for the ADA, but as she told Beyond Type 1, “You never really 100% know what it’s like until you’ve sat in the CEO chair.”
+Brown wasn’t coming in completely cold having already been serving on the board of directors for the ADA, but as she told Beyond Type 1, “You never really 100 percent know what it’s like until you’ve sat in the CEO chair.”

 She was instantly impressed with those inside the organization who have dedicated their lives to helping those affected by diabetes.

 “The people who are working in this organization are working here because they have a deep calling for the mission, and they have been really touched and affected in some way by this disease.
 The level of commitment and the drive the employees here have is just incredible.
 All great organizations, all great change, all great impact really starts with people.”